 Variegated Hens and Chicks

-Echeveria x imbricata 'Compton Carousel', Echeveria 'Imbricata' f. variegata
+Echeveria x imbricata 'Compton Carousel', Echeveria 'Imbricata' f. variegata, Echeveria 'Lenore Dean'

 Echeveria 'Compton Carousel', also known as Echeveria 'Lenore Dean', is a succulent plant that forms attractive, up to 6 inches (15 cm) tall clumps of tight rosettes that grow up to 6 inches (15 cm) in diameter.
 Leaves are short, blue-gray with cream-colored margins with a hint of pink on older leaves, primarily in winter.
 It has beautiful orange and yellow flowers on an up to 1 foot (30 cm) tall inflorescence that rises vertically and then arches over gracefully.

 How to Grow and Care